akshat2048/busappv3/README.md

 # Assignment List

-### Except Aayush and Akash everyone else should have their stuff done by this Sunday morning.
+### everyone should have their stuff done by this Sunday morning.

 Akshat - god